cmcntsh/QualImpAIGrading/README.md

 ## 5. Rationale

+Watch this video description of how the Johns Hopkins Evidence-Based Practice Model may guide the activities of your project. https://youtu.be/KOkbnkKU-pk

 ### Get a quick overall understanding of what is covered in the section by getting an outline

 Prompt